donapieppo/nms-on-rails/README.md

 ## Getting started

-After you have cloned and bundle installed everything you can load the database schema
+After you have cloned and "bundle installed" everything you can load the database schema

 ```console